MattiaCinelli/mycolorpalette/README.md

 [![Medium](https://img.shields.io/badge/Medium-MattiaCinelli-green?style=flat-square&logo=medium)](https://medium.com/@mattia.cinelli)

 # My Palette
-This package has been create to fast-load color palettes for Python matplotlib library, and to convert txt files  downloaded from https://coolors.co to generate and save new color palettes.
+This package handles user created color palettes scheme to be used in Python plotting libraries (matplotlib, seaborn, etch).

+Users can use specific colors in accordance with their taste or company guidelines that are different from the defaults in matplotlib.
+Therefore, mypalette helps to create, store, and use color palettes.

+It can use a text file from https://coolors.co or a list of hexadecimal codes and saves a JSON format, comprising of colors: name, hexadecimal and RGB codes.

 <!-- ![Banner](https://lonelyboy1977.files.wordpress.com/2017/08/work-in-progress.png) -->